 Map of Gran Canaria Mountain Tour

-If you like you can extend this trip to Roque Nublo and Tejeda.
-But that means a lot more driving on Gran Canaria mountain roads and you will absolutely need the whole day for that.
+If you want to drive and see a bit more you can extend this trip to Roque Nublo and Tejeda.
+But that will mean a lot more driving on Gran Canaria mountain roads and you will absolutely need a whole day for that.

 San Bartolomé de Tirajana